mlauber1999/mri-pet-surv/README.md

 conda activate $ENVIRONMENT_NAME
 ```

-**Please note, metadata generation instructions as below will only run if you have the raw data from NACC and ADNI in the correct folders.
-To obtain this data, please contact us or the ADNI/NACC administrators**
+##Please note, metadata generation instructions as below will only run if you have the raw data from NACC and ADNI in the correct folders.
+To obtain this data, please contact ADNI/NACC administrators and apply for data
+We utilized the following data time stamps:
+- For NACC: A 12042020 timestamp
+- For ADNI:
+-- We used a registry with a most recently updated time stamp of 2020-04-09
+-- The most recent MRI3 datasheet update is 2020-04-04
+-- The most recent Demographics datasheet update is 2020-09-09
+-- The most recent DX summary sheet update is 2020-04-08
+-- The most recent MMSE sheet update is 2020-04-01
+-- CSF datasheets used were: UPENNBIOMK10_07_29_19.csv, UPENNBIOMK9_04_19_17.csv

-In order to generate the initial metadata sheet, please run:
+With these files in metadata/data_raw/ADNI/, in order to generate the initial metadata sheet, please run:
 `python main.py --makecsv 1`

-The flag to run this on NACC is `--test 1`, so: `python main.py --makecsv 1 --test 1`
+The flag to run this on NACC is `--test 1`, so: `python main.py --makecsv 1 --test 1`.
+Note: NACC metadata files must be in the respective NACC folder.

-In order to consolidate images and prune your data based on available ADNI images, (images are presumed to be located in a base directory at /data2/MRI_PET_DATA/raw_images/), please run `python main.py --extractimg`, with or without `--moveraw 1` (this will relocate the raw images to a different directory under /data2/MRI_PET_DATA/).
+In order to consolidate images and prune your data based on available ADNI images, (images are presumed to be located in a base directory at /data2/MRI_PET_DATA/raw_images/ having been unzipped), please run `python main.py --extractimg`, with or without `--moveraw 1` (this will relocate the raw images to a different directory under /data2/MRI_PET_DATA/).

 Adding the flag `--process_image 1` will process the images in Matlab (we used version 2020, as noted in our paper, after downloading SPM12 and CAT12).